 Make Private Mortgage Insurance a Thing of the Past

-While lending institutions have been required (for loans closed past July 1999) to cancel Private Mortgage Insurance (PMI) at the point the mortgage balance gets under 78% of the purchase price, they do not have to cancel PMI automatically if the loan's equity is more than 22%.
-(Some "higher risk" mortgage loans are not included.)
-But you can actually cancel PMI yourself (for loans closed after July 1999) when your equity gets to 20 percent, regardless of the original purchase price.
+Since 1999, lending institutions have been legally required to cancel a borrower's Private Mortgage Insurance (PMI) when his mortgage balance (for loans closed after July of that year) goes under seventy-eight percent of the price of purchase, but not when the borrower's equity reaches twenty-two percent or higher.
+(Some "higher risk" loan programs are not included.)
+But you can actually cancel PMI yourself (for loans made past July 1999) at the point your equity reaches 20 percent, no matter the original price of purchase.

-Familiarize yourself with your loan statements to keep track of principal payments.
-Also be aware of how much other homes are purchased for in your neighborhood.
-Unfortunately, if you have a recent mortgage - five years or under, you probably haven't been able to pay much of the principal: you have been paying mostly interest.
+Analyze your loan statements often.
+Also keep track of the price that other homes are being sold for in your neighborhood.
+Unfortunately, if yours is a new mortgage loan - five years or fewer, you likely haven't started to pay much of the principal: you have been paying mostly interest.

-At Coleman Mortgage Company, we answer questions about PMI every day.
-Give us a call at 972-932-9083.
+Coleman Mortgage Company can answer questions about PMI and many others.
+Give us a call: 972-932-9083.